timescale/docs/self-hosted/uninstall/uninstall-timescaledb.md

 ---
-title: Uninstall TimescaleDB
+title: Uninstall Timescale
-excerpt: Uninstall TimescaleDB
+excerpt: Uninstall Timescale
 products: [self_hosted]
 keywords: [uninstall]
 ---

-# Uninstall TimescaleDB
+# Uninstall Timescale

 PostgreSQL is designed to be easily extensible.
 The extensions loaded into the database can function just like features that are built in.
-TimescaleDB extends PostgreSQL for time-series data—giving PostgreSQL the high-performance, scalability, and analytical capabilities required by modern data-intensive applications.
-If you installed TimescaleDB with Homebrew or MacPorts, you can uninstall it without having to uninstall PostgreSQL.
+Timescale extends PostgreSQL for time-series data—giving PostgreSQL the high-performance, scalability, and analytical capabilities required by modern data-intensive applications.
+If you installed Timescale with Homebrew or MacPorts, you can uninstall it without having to uninstall PostgreSQL.

 <Procedure>

-## Uninstalling TimescaleDB using Homebrew
+## Uninstalling Timescale using Homebrew

-1. At the `psql` prompt, remove the TimescaleDB extension:
+1. At the `psql` prompt, remove the Timescale extension:

     ```sql
     DROP EXTENSION timescaledb;